apache/fury-site/docs/json/modules.md

 Codec implementations and `JsonCodecFactory` behavior are documented in [Custom Codecs](custom-codecs.md).
 Modules only package those registrations for installation.
+Exact module registrations reject the same dedicated scalar and array types listed there; use an occurrence annotation or semantic mapping for those representations.

 Application registrations made directly on `ForyJsonBuilder` take precedence over module exact registrations.
 Conflicting module registrations fail during `build()` instead of depending on